tech-tatsuma/FMRGBMultichannelMultimodel/README.md

 1. Calculation of the STFT (Short Time Fourier Transform)：The librosa.stft(audio_samples) function is used to perform a short-time Fourier transform.
 It divides the audio signal into small chunks (frames) and applies the Fourier transform to each frame to produce a complex result.

 2. Calculation of spectrograms：np.abs() is used to calculate an amplitude spectrogram from the STFT results.
-This shows the amplitude of the speech signal at each frame and frequency.
+This shows the amplitude of the audio signal at each frame and frequency.

 3. The frequencies with the highest amplitude (most affected by the sound) are taken from the results calculated in 2.